chunying/ais3_final_2015/bin1/README.txt

 Reverse it and you can see
 - main() passes argv[1] to verify()
-- verify() does some computations for each character in argv[1] and compare the obtained byte against a buffer @ 0x804a014
+- verify() does some computations for each character in argv[1] and compare the obtained byte against a buffer starting @ 0x804a014
 - The buffer length is 23 bytes, and so does the flag
 - See bin1.c for the codes to decode the buffer @ 0x804a014